Adversarial Guided Diffusion Models for Adversarial Purification: Experiments

-\textbf{Result analysis on unseen attacks:} As previously mentioned, unlike AT, AP can defend against unseen attacks, which is an important metric for evaluating AP.
-To demonstrate the generalization ability of AGDM, we conduct experiments under several different attacks with varying constraints (AutoAttack $l_\infty$, $l_2$ and StAdv non-$l_p$ threat models) on CIFAR-10 with ResNet-50.

-\cref{table5} shows that AT methods are limited in defending against unseen attacks and can only defend against known attacks (as indicated by the accuracy with an underscore) that they are trained with.
-In contrast, diffusion-based AP \citep[DiffPure,][]{nie2022diffusion} demonstrates generalization capabilities to defend against all attacks.
-Our method further outperforms DiffPure in all situations.
-Specifically, it improves the robust accuracy by 8.1\%, 8.7\%, and 4.4\% on AutoAttack $l_\infty$, $l_2$ and StAdv non-$l_p$, respectively.
-The results demonstrate that our method exhibits better generalization ability against unseen attacks.
+As previously mentioned, unlike AT, AP can defend against unseen attacks, which is an important metric for evaluating AP.
+To demonstrate the generalization ability of AGDM, we conduct experiments under several attacks with varying constraints (AutoAttack $l_\infty$, $l_2$ and StAdv non-$l_p$ threat models) on CIFAR-10 with ResNet-50. \Cref{table5} shows that AT methods (PAT, CRAIG) are limited in defending against unseen attacks and can only defend against known attacks (as indicated by the accuracy with an underscore) that they are trained with.
+In contrast, AP methods (DiffPure, AToP, AGDM) exhibit great generalization, defending against unseen attacks without significantly decreasing the standard accuracy, which is also validated in \Cref{table8} in the Appendix.
+Specifically, compared to the best AT method, AGDM improved standard accuracy by 6.1\%, and compared to the second-best AP method, it improved average robust accuracy by 5.4\%.